Why Bassai exists

 The name

-The name carries a second layer — Bass + AI — that describes the practical tool honestly.
-No suffix, no tagline folded into the name.
-It's a proper noun that belongs to the product entirely.
-The internal AI assistant is named Hank — a fishing guide character who lives inside the app, not a product name.
+Bassai is bass + AI — the fish, and the intelligence in the app.
+That is the whole etymology.
+No suffix, no tagline folded into the name; a proper noun that belongs to the product entirely.
+The intelligence has a name of its own — Hank, a fishing guide character who lives inside the app, not a product name.
 When you ask Hank why the fish were biting Tuesday and not Thursday, he's drawing on your log.